-Tests are rarely needed to diagnosis viral warts, as they are so common and have a characteristic appearance.
+Tests are rarely needed to diagnose viral warts, as they are so common and have a characteristic appearance.

-Many people don't bother to treat viral warts because treatment can be more uncomfortable than the warts—they are hardly ever a serious problem.
-Warts that are very small and not troublesome can be left alone and in some cases they will regress on its own.
+Many people don't bother to treat viral warts because treatment can be more uncomfortable than warts —they are hardly ever a serious problem.
+Warts that are very small and not troublesome can be left alone, and in some cases, they will regress on its own.

 However, warts may be painful, and they often look ugly so cause embarrassment.

 To get rid of them, we have to stimulate the body's immune system to attack the wart virus.
 Persistence with the treatment and patience is essential!

 Topical treatment includes wart paints containing salicylic acid or similar compounds, which work by removing the dead surface skin cells.
 Podophyllin is a cytotoxic agent used in some products, and must not be used in pregnancy or women considering pregnancy.